JamesTsay-12/blog-site/_posts/2025-08-05-Cancer-Testing.md

 My mom has been fighting this disease for over a decade with more courage than I could ever manage.
 The doctors treating her are doing everything they can with the tools available.
 The scientists and engineers developing new tools are working themselves to exhaustion.
 But we're letting all of them down by not committing to the long, expensive, often frustrating work of turning promising lab results into treatments that actually save lives.

-Still, I remain hopeful because I've seen what dedicated people can accomplish when they have the resources and time to do it right.
+Still, I remain hopeful because I've seen firsthand what dedicated people can accomplish when they have the resources and time to do it right.
 We just need to give them both.

-For those interested, I’ll include a deeper dive into KRAS mutations and the current state of targeted therapies in a supplemental post.

 ---